-As evidence mounts about the effects that climate change has at the global level, so does the need to better understand and respond to emerging development challenges associated with the shifting climate.
+As evidence mounts as to the growing, global effects of climate change, the need to better understand and respond to emerging development challenges associated with the shifting climate is also heightening.

 The Climate Change, ICTs and Innovation initiative emerges at the intersection of these two trends, exploring the role that information and communication technologies can play in addressing climate change challenges faced by developing countries.

-This two-year research project was supported by the International Development Research Centre (IDRC) of Canada, and led by the Centre for Development Informatics (CDI) of the University of Manchester.
+This two-year research project was supported by the International Development Research Centre (IDRC) of Canada, and led by the Centre for Development Informatics (CDI) at the University of Manchester.
 Its specific focus was:

 - To summarise and conceptualise existing knowledge through preparation of a scoping study and concept paper on the subject;